benlee105/DNS-Exfil/README.md

 Verify your email!

 ## Step 2: Create EC2 instance to host DNS service and logging
+Use Amazon Linux OS, or any Linux OS of your preference.
-Logging will contain DNS requests with encoded information
+Logging will contain DNS requests with encoded information, which we can then grep and cut later.

 ## Step 3: Create Security Groups
 Inbound - Allow ICMP, TCP DNS, UDP DNS, SSH
 Outbound - Any

-## Step 4: Install dnsmasq and configure it
+## Step 4: Install dnsmasq on EC2 instance and configure it
 sudo yum install dnsmasq
 sudo nano /etc/dnsmasq.conf then input the content below, right at the bottom of the config file